Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 With cinnamon sugar, cream cheese, caramel, and fresh apples, this cinnamon roll apple cake is simply packed full of sweet and savory autumn flavors.

 While this cake is a little more complex than most of the recipes I share here on Crayons & Cravings, it really isn’t that difficult to make.
 It just takes a bit more time on your part.
-If you are looking for a more basic apple cake recipe, try this amazing apple cider bundt cake.
+If you are looking for a more traditional apple cake recipe, try this amazing apple cider bundt cake.

 How to Make Upside Down Apple Cinnamon Roll Cake